-Product development expenses increased approximately 33.3% to \$20.8 million in fiscal year 2008 compared to \$15.6 million in fiscal year 2007.
-As a percent of sales, product development expenses were 4.2% and 3.6% of net sales for fiscal years 2008 and 2007, respectively.
-Investments in our common module platforms and various other initiatives to standardize display components, our line of ProStar®, HD-X and ProTour® video displays and other display technologies and related items, including control systems for both single site displays and networked displays spread over a geographical area, continued to drive increases in investments in new products.
-We continued to invest in many other product lines and families, including our Galaxy® display technology, Sportsound® systems and control systems.
-We developed new products and enhanced products, including our new line of Valo[TM] digital billboards, full-color video displays and a wider range of ProTour® products with more pixel density options.
-We also invested heavily in initiatives designed to improve manufacturing processes and decreasing the cost of our products.
+Product development expenses increased approximately 3.8% to \$21.6 million in fiscal 2009 compared to \$20.8 million in fiscal 2008.
+As a percent of net sales, product development expenses were 3.7% and 4.2% for fiscal 2009 and fiscal 2008, respectively.
+Investments in our common module platforms and various other initiatives to standardize display components, in our line of PS-X, HD-X and PST® video displays and in other display technologies and related items, including control systems for both single site displays and networked displays, continued to drive increases in product development.
+We also invested in other product lines, including our Galaxy® display technology, Sportsound® systems and control systems.
+We developed new products and enhanced products, including our ValoTM digital billboards and a wider range of PST® products with more pixel density options.
+We also invested heavily in initiatives designed to improve manufacturing processes and decrease the cost of our products.
+We expect that product development will decrease in dollars in fiscal 2010 but will likely exceed our long-term target of 4% of net sales.